wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-3-prediction.md

 > assembled scaffolds.
 > ```bash
 > # Link this scaffolds file into your input directory
-> ln -s ../../../../data/backup_assembly/scaffolds.fasta .
+> ln -s /shared/data/backup_assembly/scaffolds.fasta .
 > ```

-In this practical, we will show how to run MAKER in a simple scenarion.
+In this practical, we will show how to run MAKER in a simple scenario.
 For a better understanding of how this tool works, and how it can be applied in real case scenarios, we encourage to read the paper and documentation.
 Also, checking which settings were used in recent publications can be very helpful.